hng/BiomolecularStructures.jl/README.md

 ## Dependencies

 ```julia
 Pkg.add("Requests")
 Pkg.add("LightXML")
 Pkg.add("FastaIO")
 Pkg.add("ArgParse")
 ```

 ## WebBLAST

-An Julia API to call the BLAST Web API of NCBI and EBI.
+An API for Julia to call the BLAST Web API of NCBI and EBI.
 ### Usage

 ```